 According to Think and Grow Rich author Napoleon Hill, who coined the term “Mastermind Alliance” in 1925, they each “tapped into the Mastermind Group consciousness …a mind that is developed through the harmonious cooperation of two or more people who ally themselves for the purpose of accomplishing any given task.”

 Why could a Mastermind Group be of interest to entrepreneurs and business owners?

 A Mastermind is composed of like-minded peers who come together on a regular basis to brainstorm, learn, set and accomplish goals, and support one other to achieve success.

-Members of a powerful Mastermind draws on the collective intelligence and experience of peers as a catalyst for growth.
+Members of a powerful Mastermind draw on the collective intelligence and experience of peers as a catalyst for growth and accountability.
 The collective helps members navigate through challenges and issues they are facing in their businesses in a trusted and non-competitive environment.
 The synergies and camaraderie of the members are vital to the success of the group, along with honesty, openness and compassion – and a degree of vulnerability.

-Many Masterminds have been known to function for longer than 20 years, although some only last for a finite time.
+Many Masterminds have been known to function for three plus years, and others longer than 20 years, although some only last for a finite time.

 Consider joining a Mastermind or Peer-to-Peer board only if you are prepared to:

 - Commit and invest the time and attend every meeting

 - Be accountable for your plans and goals